Understanding the Issue

 · Anyone, regardless of how much you need to live: $9.25 per hour.

-One of the main causes of homelessness is that, even though 45% of homeless families work, they just don’t make enough money to pay the bills.
+One of the main causes of homelessness is that, even though over half of families experiencing homelessness work, they just don’t make enough money to pay the bills.
 Many families work service jobs that pay minimum wage.
 They live paycheck to paycheck and just don’t have enough money to make ends meet.
 They often find themselves having to choose between paying rent and paying for food or medicine for their family.
 Oftentimes, they choose to pay for food or medicine, and their landlords kick them out because they have not paid the rent.

 Lack of Affordable Housing

 Think about how much money you pay on your mortgage each month or how much you pay in rent.
 Many families who are working at minimum wage jobs do not have enough money to afford the high rent and mortgage prices that our society as created.

 Basically, housing costs in our society are just too expensive.
 Instead of building affordable housing for families and individuals experiencing homelessness, our society has a tendency of tearing down existing affordable housing and building expensive, new condominiums.
 Nationally, there are only 42 units of affordable housing available for every 100 low-income renters.
 This represents a deficit of 4.9 million units nationwide.